What You Need to Know about the Retirement of SharePoint & Project Online Workflows in April 2026

 Its modular approach, combined with support for multiple planning tools, delivers another key advantage that – depending on your needs, project type, and complexity – you can opt for tools including Microsoft Planner Premium (formerly Project for the Web) and TPG Scheduler.

-This means smaller, short-term projects no longer need to be managed in the more complex Project Online environment.
+This means smaller, short-term projects no longer need to be managed in the more complex Project Online / Project Server environment.

 Project Online Worflows – Key Advantages of Upgrading from Project Online to TPG ProjectPowerPack (with Planner or TPG Scheduler as you planning tool)